-Editor's Note: This week's Parent Yap column discusses the sex abuse case against John Burbine of Wakefield.
-On Thursday, he pleaded not guilty to 100 counts of child sexual abuse.
+Editor's Note: This week's Parent Yap column discusses the sex abuse case against John Burbine of Wakefield. .
 Along with covering the legal aspects of this case, Wakefield Patch has also spoken with a number of people who met the Burbines.
 For example, this mother met Burbine a couple of times at an area play group, and this one found nothing when she checked for Burbine on the sex offender registry because he was classified as level 1.
 Complete coverage of the case can be viewed at this topic page.

 You know how, sometimes, when it’s been revealed that a person is a murderer, neighbors react with shock, and say something like, “But he was always so quiet!
 He never bothered anybody.”?
 Well, I’ve never heard anyone say that about the revelation of a sexual predator.
 Not that I’ve heard people say, “I always knew that person was a pedophile,” but invariably there are people who say, “I always thought there was something weird/creepy/off about that guy!”

 What truly shocks me is that someone as sick as a sexual predator could evade detection long enough to rack up numerous victims and leave a trail of irreparable damage.
 In some cases, we have seen outright cover-up, as with sexually abusive clergy- most notably, but by no means limited to, the ranks of the Catholic Church.